 National Wrestling Hall of Fame

-In her remarks, Ritter stated, “Again this year our state committee selected another great class of Honorees to be inducted into the National Wrestling Hall of Fame via the Pennsylvania Chapter.
-Each year I continue to be amazed at the caliber of the nominees.
-Every year the selection process is difficult, since only a few people can be honored each year, and so many have dedicated a lifetime to service our great sport.
-This just shows the depth of quality of amateur wrestling, especially in Pennsylvania.
-Congratulations to the following members of the Class of 2017.”
-The Inductees are:
+Lloyd Rhoades (Board Treasurer) stated that the board is particularly proud of this year’s class.
+Two of our distinguished board members are entering the Hall – our beloved President Ann Ritter and David Vannoy.
+The PA Board feels that again this is again a special class for the 25th anniversary of the PA Chapter, the oldest and first State Chapter established by the National Wrestling Hall of Fame.
+Our state committee has selected another great class of Honorees to be inducted into the National Wrestling Hall of Fame.
+Each year we are amazed at the caliber of the nominees and each year the selection process is difficult, since only a few people can be honored each year, while so many have dedicated a lifetime to service our great sport.
+This just shows the depth of quality of amateur wrestling in Pennsylvania.
+Congratulations to the following members of the Class of 2018:

 Lifetime Service to Wrestling Awards